Bizarre Burial: Girl With A Bird Skull In Her Mouth

 The commonwealth of Poland-Lithuania housed many immigrants prior to the 18th century.
 This country boasted tolerance, scientific discoveries and welcomed all.
 This led to the coexistence of many different religions, from the native Slavic paganism , to Judaism, Christianity, and Catholicism.
 Each of these religions use bird imagery in different ways.
 From chickens to ravens, birds appear to symbolize faith throughout history.

 Slavic mythology contains clues to understanding this child’s burial.
 According to researchers, there is a particular myth related to a bird, likely a raven or crow.
 This bird could bring the water of life or death to a body, and the soul of the deceased would rise again in their previous body.
 There are many myths claiming that birds were the spirits of fallen humans or could bring a cycle of reincarnation.
-Could it be that the child’s loved ones were hoping to bring him or her back to life?
-Or, were they attempting to set its spirit free?
+Could it be that the girl’s loved ones were hoping to bring her back to life?
+Or, were they attempting to set her spirit free?

 It’s a Conundrum: Issues Facing Researchers